-Since 1993, CPE has placed hundreds of motivated, low-income students on the path to high school graduation, college completion, and career success.
-Eighty percent are first-generation-to-college students; 99% are students of color; all are from low-income families that face systemic barriers to education.
-Starting in tenth grade and continuing through college, CPE offers a continuum of one- on-one mentoring, academic support, career preparation, and workforce development services.
+Since 1993, Spark the Journey (previously Capital Partners for Education) has placed hundreds of motivated students from families with low incomes on the path to high school graduation, college completion, and career success.
+Eighty percent are first-generation-to-college students; 99% are students of color; all are from families with low incomes that face systemic barriers to education.
+Starting in tenth grade and continuing through college, Spark offers a continuum of one-on-one mentoring, academic support, career preparation, and workforce development services.
 This intensive, long-term approach does wonders: 97% of students who have completed the high school mentoring program have enrolled in college and gone on to graduate at more than double the rate of their similarly-situated peers, prepared to be successful in their careers and to improve their economic security.
-With your help, a cap and gown – and a new beginning – are within reach.
+A cap and gown – and a new beginning – are within reach.

 Headquarters: DC-Ward 2

 Where They Operate: DC-Citywide; MD-Montgomery County; MD-Prince George's County

 Age Groups Served: Pre-teen/teen (12-17); Young adult (18-24)